andrexandre/ft_printf/README.md

-# ft_printf
+# Ft_printf

-This project is part of the 42 School curriculum and aims to recreate the printf function in the standard C library.
+This project aims to recreate the printf function in the standard C library.
 The ft_printf function handles various format specifiers from the original printf

 ## Usage